 In 2013, UK legislation established a new requirement for certain UK banks to ring-fence their retail activities by 1 January 2019.
 The intention was to enhance the resilience of the largest UK banks and to reduce the possibility of essential banking services being disrupted in the event of a large bank getting into financial difficulty.

-In line with this legislation, we have now completed the establishment of our ring-fence bank.
-This follows the conclusion in 2018 of the required transfers from Santander UK to Banco Santander London Branch.
+We are now compliant with this legislation, following the conclusion in 2018 of the required transfers from Santander UK to Banco Santander London Branch.

 Under our current model, Santander UK plc is the ring-fenced bank of the Santander UK group.
 It serves all our personal customers in the UK and the vast majority of our business customers.
-Any service or products which cannot be offered, or customers that cannot be served by the ring-fenced bank, are now catered to through Banco Santander London Branch.
+Any service or products which be served by the ring-fenced bank, are now catered to through Banco Santander London Branch.